FPL drafted portions of bill that puts tough requirements on rooftop solar companies

 On Feb.
 24, Rodrigues filed his original bill primarily modeled after an Arizona law that was pushed by the utility industry in that state.
 He said the consumer safeguards are needed to protect against “bad actors” in the solar industry.

-On March 21, when his bill came up for its first hearing before the House Energy & Utilities Subcommittee, Rodrigues filed an amendment that included NextEra’s language verbatim in eight different sections.
+On March 21, when his bill came up for its first hearing before the House Energy & Utilities Subcommittee, Rodrigues filed an amendment that included FPL’s language verbatim in eight different sections.

 Despite the clear message from voters last year that they want more solar, FPL just won’t quit.
 They’re still trying to throw up barriers to Floridians going solar in any way they can, and they’re happy to buy the support of legislators like Rep. Rodrigues who will carry their water for them.
 David Pomerantz, executive director of the Energy and Policy Institute

-Rodrigues acknowledged that “some of the language” written by NextEra made it into the bill.
-But, he added, while FPL may have succeeded in getting in provisions he agreed with, solar industry advocates also succeeded in stripping out provisions they considered objectionable — such as removing criminal penalties that tracked the Arizona bill and replaced them with civil penalties.
+Rodrigues acknowledged that “some of the language” written by FPL made it into the bill.
+But, he added, while FPL might have succeeded in getting in provisions he agreed with, solar industry advocates also succeeded in stripping out provisions they considered objectionable — such as removing criminal penalties that tracked the Arizona bill and replaced them with civil penalties.

 “I didn’t take that language as it was given to me, and I didn’t put it into the bill,” he said Tuesday.
 “The point of this is to implement the amendment and to do it in a way that protects Florida’s consumers — that’s my goal.”